 Exporting result for a selected statement, while results are still available.

-For more details, see Using Worksheets in Snowsight.
+For more details, see Managing and Using Worksheets in Snowsight.

 Dashboard pages allow you to create, modify and examine Dashboards.
 Dashboards are flexible collections of charts arranged as tiles.
 Dashboard charts all start with SQL to generate results and associated charts.
 These charts can be shared with others, modified, or displayed as dashboard tiles.

 To learn more about charts in the context of worksheets and dashboards, see Visualizing Worksheet Data.